lisp/de.setf.http/README.md

 -------

- The library proposes, as the application structure:
+ The library proposes, as the processing pattern:

- - implement the protocol independent of the concrete application as a method combination which constructs the effective response function from constituent methods qualified according to their role in the protocol
+ - implement the protocol itself as a method combination which constructs the effective response function independent of the concrete application which is implemented in the constituent methods, each of which is qualified according to its role in the protocol
    - :auth : authentication and authorization
    - :decode : request content decoding, specialized by media type
    - :get, :put, etc : protocol method